KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 Let's now look at three **alternative approaches for generating image galleries** from the Wikimedia infrastructure https://kbnlwikimedia.github.io/Alba-Amicorum/alba/AA-Jacob-Heyblocq/reuse/

- - An HTML facebook based on the Wikimedia Commons API
+ *1) An HTML facebook based on the Wikimedia Commons API*

+   aaaaaaaa ssssssssss

- - An HTML facebook based on the Wikidata SPARQL service with a JSON response
+ *2) An HTML facebook based on the Wikidata SPARQL service with a JSON response*

+   df dsf dsf

- - A facebook from a Wikidata SPARQL query using a HTML-embed via an iframe
+ *3) A facebook from a Wikidata SPARQL query using a HTML-embed via an iframe*

+   fdsf dsf